Chandler/planet-labs-cookbook/tutorials/large_aoi_best_practices.md

 The following example shows you how to identify a rate limit error and then retry with an exponential backoff.
 An exponential backoff means that you wait for exponentially longer intervals between each retry of a single failing request.

+The retrying library provides a decorator that you can add to any method to give it various types of retries.

 [examples/rate_limit.py](../examples/rate_limit.py)

 ```python